eapache/starscope/README.md

 [![Gem Version](https://badge.fury.io/rb/starscope.png)](http://badge.fury.io/rb/starscope)

-Anyone who has done much programming in C (or C++) on a unix-based OS has come across the fantastic Cscope tool [1].
+Anyone who has done much programming in C (or C++) on a unix-based OS has come across the fantastic [Cscope](http://cscope.sourceforge.net/) tool.
 Sadly, it only works for C (and sort of works for C++).

-StarScope is a similar tool for Ruby and Go, with a design intended to make it easy to add support for other languages at some point within the same framework (thus the name StarScope, ie \*scope).
+StarScope is a similar tool for [Ruby](https://www.ruby-lang.org/) and [Golang](http://golang.org/), with a design intended to make it easy to add support for other languages at some point within the same framework (thus the name StarScope, ie \*scope).

 Install it as a gem:
 ```